 Whilst switching energy suppliers can often be done quickly, having a new meter installed often takes a little longer.
-However, by switching to a new meter could save you a significant amount each year and provide a variety of other benefits.
+However, switching to a new meter could save you a significant amount each year and provide a variety of other benefits.

 There are a variety of business electricity meters that you can choose from for your business.
 The two most common are:

 - Smart meters – These types of meters automatically submit readings to your supplier via wireless technology.
 Small in size and featuring a display screen, they enable you to see exactly how much energy you are using in real time – allowing you to stay in control of your energy usage and expenditure.